The Community Fund

-This Christmas we will be once again supporting the Academy with Christmas entertainment and we will be buying a Christmas tree for the village with funds raised at the Horticultural Show.
-We are also further extending Christmas the lights in The Square.
+At Christmas we support the Academy with Christmas entertainment and we buy a Christmas tree for the village with funds raised at the Horticultural Show.
+We have also further extended the Christmas lights in The Square.
 We are supporting Robin Kelly, who does such wonderful work tidying up around the village, with new tools and equipment.
-Last but not least we will be running a series of Christmas events – with proceeds going to two wonderful youth organisations in Grimsby – the 16+ Club in Nunsthorpe and the Shalom Project in the East Marsh.

-The Village History Group has thrived and this year we have seen the successful establishment of the Cinema Club, the first Arts Festival and the second running of the revived North Thoresby Horticultural Show.
-Watch this space for news of the events we have in the pipeline for 2020.
+The Village History Group has thrived and this year we have seen the successful establishment of many other regular events in the village.

 Since we have been able to operate again in September 2021, we have committed over £4,000 to community activities, amenities, supporting community groups or donating to good causes.
 We also help fund new activities, such as the Community Singing Group.

 Together with the Village People £600 was given to site a bench in memory of Dave Barnett, in the Memorial Garden, which owes its existence to Dave’s foresight, along with the 1940s Event, which was the start of the NTCEA.